Yucatec Maya language: History

 During the colonization of the Yucatán peninsula, the Spanish believed that in order to evangelize and govern the Maya, they needed to reform Yucatec Maya.
 They wanted to shape it to serve their ends of religious conversion and social control.

+Maya reducido

-Spanish religious missionaries undertook a project of linguistic and social transformation known as reducción (from Spanish reducir).
-The missionaries translated Catholic Christian religious texts from Spanish into Yucatec Maya and created neologisms to express Catholic religious concepts.
+In the early colonial missionary period in Yucatán (ca. 1540–1700), Spanish missionaries undertook a project of societal transformation known as reducción (from Spanish reducir, meaning in this context to "put in order" or "civilize").
+Missionaries translated Catholic texts from Spanish into Yucatec Maya and created neologisms to express Catholic religious concepts.
 The result of this process of reducción was Maya reducido, a semantically transformed version of Yucatec Maya.
 Missionaries attempted to end Maya religious practices and destroy associated written works.
 By their translations, they also shaped a language that was used to convert, subjugate, and govern the Maya population of the Yucatán peninsula.
 But Maya speakers appropriated Maya reducido for their own purposes, resisting colonial domination.
 The oldest written records in Maya reducido (which used the Roman alphabet) were written by Maya notaries between 1557 and 1851.
-These works can now be found in the United States, Mexico, and Spain in libraries and archives.
+These works can now be found in libraries and archives in the United States, Mexico, and Spain.